Canada Elections Act

 65. The following persons are not eligible to be a candidate:

 - (a) a person who is not qualified as an elector on the date

 on which his or her nomination paper is filed;

 - (b) a person who is disentitled under paragraph 502(3)(a)

 while they are so disentitled;

-- (c) a member of the legislature of a province, the Council of
+- (c) a member of the legislative assembly of a province;

 - (d) a sheriff, clerk of the peace or county Crown Attorney in any